 This is just one of the many specials this month.
 You will find deals not only on food storage but on equipment, kits, emergency candles and a whole lot more.
 Whether for yourself of as a gift, there is something for everyone at Emergency Essentials.

 Need something from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
 You still get great Amazon service and the price is the same, no matter what.

 Amazon has a feature called Shop Amazon – Most Wished For Items.
 This is an easy tool for finding products that people are ‘wishing” for and in this way you know what the top products are.
 All you need to do is select the category from the left hand side of the screen.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!

 Curious About Essential Oils?

-This recent article is one my most popular articles of 2014.
 If you are curious about essential oils, this will be a good start.
 A Big Fat List of Essential Oils for Preppers.